'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-ten men witnessed deep in the Vietnam War jungles my generation only read about and
+witnessed deep in the Vietnam War jungles my generation only read about and is still

-is still trying to understand almost 30 years later.
-"Forgotten Heroes"
+trying to understand almost 30 years later.
+"Forgotten Heroes" is an excellent

-The talented and charismatic cast portrays a believable mixture of Americans who
+and charismatic cast portrays a believable mixture of Americans who came from many

 -Tom Hickey - Movie/TV Marketing Magazine